 Other ASPIRE honors graduates this spring included Joel Endress of Spokane, Wash., Amanda Hollum of Livermore, Whitney Melendres of Laguna Niguel, Hannah Reed of Milwaukee, Wis., and Katrina Smith of Pleasanton.

-The ASPIRE degree-completion program offers bachelor’s degrees in organizational leadership (online or on campus), business and human resources management, psychology (online or on campus), liberal studies, and RN-to-BSN (through the School of Nursing).
+The ASPIRE degree-completion program offers bachelor’s degrees in organizational leadership (online or on campus), business management, psychology (online or on campus), liberal studies, and RN-to-BSN (through the School of Nursing).

 Simpson University is a Christian university offering undergraduate, graduate, and teaching credential programs.
 Academic programs include ASPIRE, a degree-completion program geared toward working adults in the north state.
 Simpson’s newest programs include bachelor's degrees in Spanish and nursing, and master’s degrees in counseling psychology and organizational leadership.
 Learn about our new Science & Nursing Building at simpsonu.edu/snbuilding.
 For information about the university, or to arrange a campus visit, call 1-888-9-SIMPSON or visit simpsonu.edu.